shenlab-sinai/ngsplot/README.md

 ## A note about the compatibility between genome files and program versions
 The 3.0+ genome files work with ngs.plot v2.41+; The 1-2 series of genome files work with ngs.plot v2.08 and below.

-# RECENT CHANGES
+# DISCUSSION FORUM
 Recent changes, bug fixes and feature additions will be announced through this Google discussion group: [ngs.plot discussion forum](https://groups.google.com/forum/?fromgroups#!forum/ngsplot-discuss).
-If you are interested, please sign up to receive updates through E-mails.
+Users are encouraged to ask questions through this forum (instead of shooting me emails) so that the answers can be shared.
+If you are interested, you can sign up to receive updates through E-mails.

 # LOCAL INSTALLATION
 You need R version >= 2.15.0 and Python 2.7 to be able to use ngs.plot.
 Please also update related R and Bioconductor packages to the corresponding version.